Namoshek/laravel-scout-database/README.md

 and the [`PorterStemmer`](src/Stemmer/PorterStemmer.php) which is suitable for the English language.
 The search adds a trailing wildcard to the last token and not all search terms need to be found in order for a document to show up in the results (there must be at least one match though).

+You may also add a wildcard to each search token by enabling `wildcard_all_tokens` in the config file altough this is not recommended for performance reasons.

 _A basic installation most likely does not require you to change any of these settings.
 Just to make sure, you should have a look at the
 `connection` option though.
 If you want to change this, do so before running the migrations or the tables will be created using the wrong database connection._